Strong Determinism: Consequences of Strong Determinism

-I thank Don Rutherford and Shelly Yiran Shi for pointing me to these passages and for helpful discussions about this issue. } Although there are several non-equivalent formulations of the PSR, the basic idea, as \cite{rodriguez2018principles} summarizes, is that ``there are no brute facts or truths, that is, there are no facts or truths for which no explanation can be given.''
-On this characterization, strong determinism is closer to realizing PSR than determinism is.
+(ii) \textit{The Principle of Sufficient Reason (PSR).} There is an interesting and under-appreciated connection between strong determinism and Leibniz's PSR.
+Regarding determinism, \cite{sep-determinism-causal} notes that its roots lie in the PSR: \begin{quotation} The roots of the notion of determinism surely lie in a very common philosophical idea: the idea that \textit{everything can, in principle, be explained}, or that \textit{everything that is, has a sufficient reason for being and being as it is, and not otherwise}.
+In other words, the roots of determinism lie in what Leibniz named the Principle of Sufficient Reason. \end{quotation} That is a plausible suggestion.
+Although there are several non-equivalent formulations of the PSR, the basic idea, as \cite{rodriguez2018principles} summarizes, is that ``there are no brute facts or truths, that is, there are no facts or truths for which no explanation can be given.''
+On this characterization, strong determinism is closer to realizing PSR than determinism \x{does}.
 As I have argued, determinism only enables conditional explanations but not strong explanations.
 Even if every event can be explained by an earlier event together with the laws, mere determinism provides no explanation for \textit{why the initial event is the way it is}.
 Deterministic laws are (in general) compatible with many distinct initial states of the universe.
-Perhaps Leibniz recognizes this when he writes: \begin{quotation} For we cannot find in any of the individual things, or even in the entire collection and series of things, a sufficient reason for why they exist...
+Perhaps Leibniz recognizes this point when he writes: \begin{quotation} For we cannot find in any of the individual things, or even in the entire collection and series of things, a sufficient reason for why they exist...
 [H]owever far back we might go into previous states, we will never find in those states a complete explanation [\textit{ratio}] for why, indeed, there is any world at all, and why it is the way it is.
 (AG 149) \end{quotation} We may formulate a nomic version of the PSR: \begin{description} \item[PSR$_{nomic}$] There is a nomic reason for every event in spacetime. \end{description} Here I define a nomic reason for an event as entailment from the fundamental laws.
 Determinism by itself is not sufficient for PSR$_{nomic}$, but strong determinism is.
 All events in spacetime, including the initial one, are completely entailed by strongly deterministic laws.
-The world started in the exact initial state because, according to the strongly deterministic laws, it has to.\footnote{It is plausible that Leibniz has in mind a stronger version of PSR: \begin{description} \item[PSR$_{nomic}^+$] There is a nomic reason for every event, and there is a sufficient reason for the laws. \end{description} Even strong determinism is not sufficient for PSR$_{nomic}^+$, as a strongly deterministic theory gives no sufficient reason for the laws.
-A Humean account of law is not much help here, as Leibniz would reject the Humean explanation of the laws in terms of the mosaic.
-Leibniz thinks that ``the ultimate and extramundane reason for things'' is God (AG 150). }
+The world started in the exact initial state because, according to the strongly deterministic laws, it has to.